jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Timespan | Gap between 2 perceptions
 Vice | A specific feeling that is adharmic
 Virtue | A specific feeling that is dharmic
+Yoga | Union created by the Positive Force
 <!-- natural flow of the evolution or mechanics of a discrete identity -->